HelperLine/gae-test-flask/README.md

 <br/>

-Install datastore dependencies with `pip install google.cloud`
+Install datastore dependencies with `pip install google-cloud-datastore`.
+Make sure to initialize a service account and download the authentication `json` _after_ you have set all permissions for that service account

 Datastore idea source *(libraries deprecated but method still the same)*: <br/>
 https://stackoverflow.com/questions/22669528/securely-storing-environment-variables-in-gae-with-app-yaml